 5G Home Broadband

 The future of the Internet has arrived with our 5G network rolling out to select parts of major cities.
-Internode 5G Home Broadband is a fast, great-value alternative to the NBN.
-That means awesome speeds, no installation appointments or tech visits, and available on a no lock-in contract.
+Internode 5G Home Broadband is a great-value alternative to the NBN.
+Try 5G for yourself, free for one month.^

 What is 5G Home Broadband?

 5G Home Broadband is a Fixed Wireless broadband service powered by our 5G network.
 It's a great alternative to fixed line broadband services such as the NBN.
 We’ll check coverage at your address before we connect your service.